 Red Flag.
 A pattern, practice, or specific activity that indicates the possible existence of identity theft.

 Covered Account.
 Any account the university offers or maintains that is designed to permit multiple payments or transactions or one for which there is a foreseeable risk of identity theft.

 Program Administrator.
-The associate vice chancellor for finance is designated with primary responsibility for oversight of the program.
+The vice chancellor for finance and administration is designated with primary responsibility for oversight of the Program.

 III.
 Identification of Covered Accounts